Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 We have double locks on everything.
 Earlier this year, he figured out how to climb on a chair to unlock the door.
 So now we have a deadbolt at the top of the door.”
 Sophie seems tired.

-The younger boy, Antwan (also an alias), is your typical 2 year old.
-He barely know how to walk, yet he runs everywhere!
+The younger boy, Antwan (also an alias), is your typical 2-year-old.
+He barely knows how to walk, yet he runs everywhere!
 He refuses to eat solid foods.
-A speech pathologist follow his progress and for now, Antwan is growing just perfectly.
+A speech pathologist follows his progress, and for now, Antwan is growing just perfectly.

 Sophie’s partner, Brett (you guessed it: an alias!) joins us and takes over the kid-watching duties.
 Sophie and I go sit at a nearby picnic table, and once we are all settled, it’s time to ask the tough questions.